maxgfr/node-simple-context/README.md

 # node-simple-context

-A simple helper to create a context in node.
+`node-simple-context` is an helper to create a context in node.

 ## Installation